 Check the Australian Business Licence and Information Service (ABLIS) to find other local, state and federal licences, registrations and permits that you need for your business.

-Superannuation for a sole trader
+Responsibilities of a sole trader

 As a sole trader, you're responsible for your own superannuation arrangements.
 You might be able to claim a deduction for any personal super contributions you make on your tax return.